OsiriX HD is an application written for iOS devices.

 Hence, it is highly recommended to use the C-GET SCU or WADO protocol, instead of the C-MOVE SCU protocol, if the distant DICOM Node supports them.

-OsiriX for Mac OS supports all these protocols.
+OsiriX for OS X supports all these protocols.

 You can now select the DICOM server that was added to the list.
 On the next screen you will be able to set the search criteria (filter) for retrieving the images you want from the remote server or workstation.
 The fields that can be used for search criteria are: